 Imagine a beautiful small village whose entire economy revolves around tourism.
 Over time, as hoards of tourists visit the area, things like emissions and pollution rise, disrupting the balance of ecosystems in which certain species live.
 While this is happening, the natural resources needed to accommodate the influx of visitors become more than the village can produce.
 Over time, the cumulative effects of the tourists not only damage the natural environment for wildlife and locals, but it renders the location undesirable.
 When a village that thrives and relies on tourism loses the majority of its economic income, it can become almost uninhabitable.
 This is why sustainable tourism matters.

 To be a sustainable tourist is to support life on this planet.
-People are choosing to practice more sustainable tourism methods with things like taking trains instead of flying within a country, travelling with reusable containers and water bottles, supporting environmental organizations, and looking into paid tours before booking excursions.
+People are choosing to practice more sustainable tourism methods with things like taking trains instead of flying within a country, traveling with reusable containers and water bottles, supporting environmental organizations, and looking into paid tours before booking excursions.
 This last point is a big one, as choosing to travel with tour guides who adhere to the protection and conservation of local wildlife and the environment is something that is often overlooked.
 Researching the local standards and environmental issues of a location before heading out for your trip is a surefire way to begin your journey as a sustainable tourist.

 At GuidED, we believe wholeheartedly in the importance of getting outside and adventuring, furthering your skills and knowledge.
 To adventure is to experience a side of life that teaches us about the world as much as it does about ourselves.
 With this in mind, we believe that at the forefront of adventure, travel, and tourism should be the practices and knowledge of how to experience the outdoor world sustainably.
 Without our beautiful natural settings, there would be no us, let alone adventure.

 To truly address the issue of lack of sustainability in tourism, we need to examine where it stems from.
-At its core, environmental damage comes from attitude, actions made and lack of awareness.
+At its core, environmental damage comes from attitude, actions made, and lack of awareness.
 In order to create real change in tourism, we intend to educate outdoor enthusiasts, one tour at a time.
 By educating people, we veer away from a place where we force folks into doing the right thing without telling them why they are doing it, as if to say, “do this so you’re not a bad person”.
-Instead, we aim to break the negative habits people have built, to change the ways individuals interact with natural settings and ultimately create new muscle memory that supports positive change.
+Instead, we aim to break the negative habits people have built, change the ways individuals interact with natural settings, and ultimately create new muscle memory that supports positive change.
 Through education, we have the ability to create a wave of future outdoors people who can be the change, not because they are being told to, but because they understand the importance of it.

-Every guide and traveller who runs or takes part in tours through GuidED will take the pledge to educate about, and support conservation, meaning that every tour participant will come out of each experience with a unique association with the importance of conservation.
+Every guide and traveler who runs or takes part in tours through GuidED will take the pledge to educate about, and support conservation, meaning that every tour participant will come out of each experience with a unique association with the importance of conservation.
 We believe that this shared knowledge of sustainability and conservation will multiply as tourists take it with them and are able to practice it in their own social groups.
 GuidED also encourages tourists to realize the potential of the beautiful areas around them that are often overlooked.
 By inspiring adventurers to experience local settings, we mitigate the reliance on destination packages that require things like air travel, thus reducing the potential for pollution.

-The change that GuidEd aims to make is within people, to instill the importance of how they interact with nature, the choices they make, and the knowledge they share.
+The change that GuidED aims to make is within people, to instill the importance of how they interact with nature, the choices they make, and the knowledge they share.
 Everything comes from understanding.

-GuidED.
 Together we can save mountains!